muhmuhten/gimu/README.md

 - The core `yum` and `dnf` modules handle the toolboxed installation poorly.
-- **The host rootfs is mounted at `/media/root`.** In general, modifications to the filesystem will be persisted *in the toolbox*; while this may be useful for working with the toolbox.
-By default, we bind `/home`; if needed, you can specify further paths as a space-separated list (it goes into a `bash` array directly) to bind in the `python_binds` fact.
+- **The host rootfs is mounted at `/media/root`.** In general, modifications to the filesystem will be persisted *in the toolbox*; while this may be useful for working with the toolbox, it is also generally incompatible with other (not CoreOS) installations.
+By default, we bind `/home` because ansible needs it; if desired you can specify further paths to bind in `python_binds` as a space-separated list suitable for dropping to a `bash` array